symfony2admingenerator/GeneratorBundle/Resources/doc/support-and-contribution/contributing.md

 The only difference it's the `:` to say delete.

 If you want to change default branch, it's so easy with github, in your fork go into Admin and in the drop-down list default branch choose what you want.

 ## 2. Stashing local changes

 Sometimes you are in the middle of something, and suddenly you are notified with a bug report that needs to be fixed as soon as possible.
 You are not ready to commit your changes, because you your tests don’t pass yet.

-You could throw away your current changes to make the patch or checkout a clean copy of your project to make the changes.. but wait!
+You could throw away your current changes to make the patch or checkout a clean copy of your project to make the changes... but wait!
 You can just stash your changes away, and make the patch!
 Afterward you grab your changes back and continue work.

 ### Stash your current changes: